-In his report to Parliament of March 2020, the Guarantor for the rights of detained persons expressed concern that many people had been detained without legal basis and in fact most had been released on the orders of the judges.
+In its report to Parliament of March 2020 the Guarantor for the rights of detained persons expressed concern that many people had been detained without legal basis and in fact most had been released on the orders of the judges.

 Asylum seekers shall not be detained for the sole reason of the examination of their application.
 An applicant shall be detained in CPR, on the basis of a case by case evaluation.
 As a result of the amendments made by the Decree Law 130/2020 converted into Law 173/2020 these cases arise when:

 - He or she falls under the exclusion clauses laid down in Article 1F of the 1951 Convention, following a decision of the CNDA; or under Article 12 (1, b, c) and under Article 16 of the Qualification Decree.

 - Is issued an expulsion order on the basis that he or she constitutes a danger to public order or state security, or as suspected of being affiliated to a mafia-related organisation, has conducted or financed terrorist activities, has cooperated in selling or smuggling weapons or habitually conducts any form of criminal activity, including with the intention of committing acts of terrorism;

 - May represent a danger for public order and security or in case of crimes mentioned by Article 12 (1, c) and 16 (1, d bis) Qualification Decree and regarding some exclusion clauses.

 According to the law, to assess such a danger, previous convictions, final or non-final, may be taken into account, including the conviction adopted following the enforcement of the penalty at the request of the party pursuant to Article 444 of the Italian Criminal Procedure Code, in relation to certain serious crimes, to drug crimes, sexual crimes, facilitation of illegal immigration, recruiting of persons for prostitution, exploitation of prostitution and of children to be used in illegal activities.

 Presents a risk of absconding